THG-Headless/terraform-provider-altitude/docs/resources/mte_config.md

 Required:

 - `match_value` (String) The value of the new header created if a match was found.
+Capture groups are supported, but specifying a capture group thats out of bounds will return an empty string. eg $3 where there are only two capture groups will be replaced with ''
-- `matching_header` (String) The header who's value will be checked for a match
+- `matching_header` (String) The header who's value will be checked for a match.
-- `new_header` (String) The new header created to hold the match or no match values
+- `new_header` (String) The new header created to hold the match or no match values.
 - `no_match_value` (String) The value of the new header created if no match was found.
-- `pattern` (String) A glob pattern used to check the value of a given header for a match
+- `pattern` (String) A regex pattern used to check the value of a given header for a match.
+The regex must cover the whole header value.
+Capture groups are supported